Laser Blended Vision for Ageing Eyes (presbyopia)

 PRESBYOND® Laser Blended Vision has major advantages over intraocular lens implants (IOLs) for patients who do not require cataract surgery.
 Firstly, it’s a significantly less invasive (and therefore safer) procedure.
-Secondly, it doesn’t require the same compromises as IOLs – where multifocal IOLs can affect the quality of the vision.
-Thirdly, it’s more accurate than intraocular lens powering, and it can be adjusted as the eye ages further.
-Only 30% of Britons require cataract surgery during their lifetimes and if this does develop, the PRESBYOND® treatment present provides even better reading potential after cataract surgery, even if performed with standard IOLs in the NHS.
+Secondly, PRESBYOND® doesn’t require the same compromises as IOLs – where multifocal IOLs can affect the quality of your vision.
+Thirdly, it’s more accurate than an intraocular lens and can be adjusted as the eye ages further.
+Only 30% of Britons require cataract surgery during their lifetimes.
+If this does develop, the PRESBYOND® treatment present provides even better-reading potential after cataract surgery, even if performed with standard IOLs in the NHS.

-What’s more, it’s suitable for around 97% of patients with ageing eyes, while only around 60% of people can tolerate classical monovision (an alternative solution for presbyopia, which uses contact lenses or other laser systems).
+What’s more, it’s suitable for around 97% of patients with ageing eyes.
+In comparison, only around 60% of people can tolerate classical monovision (an alternative solution for presbyopia, which uses contact lenses or other laser systems).

 The key advantages of PRESBYOND® Laser Blended Vision

-PRESBYOND® Laser Blended Vision adjusts each eye in slightly different ways: one eye is adjusted to see mostly at distance, and a little close-up, while the other is the opposite: mostly up close, and a little at distance.
+PRESBYOND® Laser Blended Vision adjusts each eye in slightly different ways: one eye is adjusted to see mostly at a distance, and a little close-up, while the other is the opposite: mostly up close and a little at a distance.

 The brain compensates for this change almost instantly, combining the two images to give much greater depth of vision, and an all-round improvement in visual acuity that means most patients can throw away those infuriating reading glasses.

 - Over 98% of PRESBYOND® Laser Blended Vision patients can read normal newsprint (‘N8’).